pvdmeulen/uktrade/README.md

 #> # A tibble: 0 x 0
 ```

-Specifying `commodity = 0` will load all commodities aggregated
+However, specifying `commodity = 0` will load all commodities aggregated
 (specifying `NULL` will load all detailed commodities and may take
 considerable time):